Nuitka/Nuitka/Developer_Manual.rst

    absolutely compatible.

    Feature parity has been reached for CPython 2.6 and 2.7.
 We do not target any older CPython release.
-For CPython 3.2 it also has been reached.
+For CPython 3.2, and CPython 3.3 it also has been reached.
 We do not target older CPython 3.1 and 3.0 releases.

    This milestone was reached.